The Culture of Cutlery

 - Exhibitions and Showcases

-A designer of cutlery takes agreed forms – handles, a blade, prongs and a bowl – and shapes them for comfort, beauty, taste, texture, balance, impact, experience and more.
+A designer of cutlery takes agreed forms – handles, a blade, prongs or tines and a bowl – and shapes them for comfort, beauty, taste, texture, balance, impact, experience and more.
 Research has proven that the particularities of the design can influence the experience of the food consumed.
-Whether eating quickly over a keyboard at lunchtime or savouring a meal during a fine dining experience, we will each know whether the cutlery is comfortable, and meal-enhancing or not, and so through history the form has been the site of great experimentation.
-Join us to explore this journey, from the personalised cutlery of the medieval period that travelled with its owner, to the boundary-pushing winning entries of the Contemporary Cutlery Design Competition, founded by the Cutlers’ Company in 2021.
+Whether eating quickly over a keyboard at lunchtime or savouring a meal during a fine dining experience, we will each know whether the cutlery is comfortable, and meal enhancing or not, and so through history the form has been the site of great experimentation.
+Join us to explore this journey, from the personalised cutlery of the medieval period that travelled with its owner, to the boundary pushing winning entries of the Contemporary Cutlery Design Competition, established by the Cutlers’ Company in 2020.